-Already on the blog we have my go-to favorite spiced oven-roasted sweet potatoes recipe, a slow cooker smoky sweet potato soup, and seriously good crispy baked buffalo sweet potato fries, but you know what was missing?
+Already on the blog we have my go-to favorite spiced oven roasted sweet potatoes, a slow cooker smoky sweet potato soup, and seriously good crispy baked buffalo sweet potato fries, but you know what was missing?
 Mashed sweet potatoes.
 Savory ones. 😉

 You won’t deviate too far from the traditional way of making mashed potatoes with these savory mashed potatoes.
 Potato chunks are boiled until fairly tender, then drained and mashed along with milk, butter, and spices.
-Simple enough, right?
+Simple enough.

 Oh, and a note on the paprika.
-I find smoked paprika (nothing fancy at all, the kind I use) to be so much more pungent-in-a-good-way than regular paprika.
+I find smoked paprika to be so much more pungent-in-a-good-way than regular paprika.
 You don’t need much of it at all to really bring a bold smoky flavor to a variety of foods.